 Secondary Goals During Weeks 5 & 6 of the GRE Study Guide:

 - Continue practicing vocabulary in the same manner described above.

-- Depending on your level, complete 100 math problems from the GMAT Official Guide (the higher the number, the harder the problem).
+- Depending on your level (master, beginner, or somewhere in between), complete all the math problems from the Official GRE Quantitative Questions Guide (the higher the number, the harder the problem).
 You may also want to pick and choose based on your perceived areas of weakness.

 - If lower level math, focus more on Manhattan GRE math and easy-level Magoosh questions.

 - Just for advanced verbal learners, do some reading passages and paragraph assumptions (Logical Reasoning in the LSAT guides).
 Do one timed test, not including “games” section.

 Primary Goals During Weeks 7 & 8 of the GRE Study Guide:

 - Customize practice sessions within Magoosh product to target weaknesses.
 You should complete all of the verbal and all of the math questions.

 - Take both tests at the back of the Official Guide, including the AWA section.